snalahi/Introduction-to-TensorFlow-for-Artificial-Intelligence-Machine-Learning-and-Deep-Learning/README.md

 #### model.fit(x, y, epochs=100) => trains the model with available inputs (x) and outputs (y)

 `model.fit()` trains the deep learning model with the available input data (x) and answers/output data (y). `epochs` mentions how many times the training process should run.
 As the model predicts wrong values, depending upon the high loss values, the optimization algorithm optimizes the outcome.
-It is done by adding weights `w` to `x` and also a bias value `b`.
-Finally, that derives the mostly used machine learning algorithm (logistic regression) as
+It is done by adding weights `w` to `x`.
+Finally, that derives one of the mostly used machine learning algorithm (linear regression) as`y = w.Tx`.
-`y = w.Tx + b`.
 And the weights are optimized by the optimization algorithm (most general one is gradient descent) which is `w = w - (alpha) * w` where `alpha` is the learning rate.
+In case of logistic regression the equation will be `y = w.Tx + b` where `b` is the bias.
+And then finally an activation function will be applied on it to predict a level of 0 or 1 by `sigmoid(y)`.

 #### model.predict(x-value) => predicts y-value (outputs)